 - Improving website effectiveness

 Web analytics software can be used to track visitors to a site, as well as identify what those visitors are looking for, and whether the navigational structure of the site is effective.
 Analytics can also be used to improve search engine rankings, and to help with internal site maintenance.

-As data is analyzed and refined, the conclusions that it identifies need to be made available to decision makers in an easy-to-digest format.
-Data analytics software allows for complex data to be organized into legible graphs, tables, charts, etc., and presented in way that tells a story.
+As data is analysed and refined, the conclusions that it identifies need to be made available to decision makers in an easy-to-digest format.
+Data analytics software allows for complex data to be organised into legible graphs, tables, charts, etc., and presented in way that tells a story.

 - Identifying customer needs

 Oftentimes, the key to success lies in giving customers what they want.
 Unfortunately, customers don’t always know exactly what they want, and those that do may be unwilling to directly share that information.
 Analytics software identifies relevant customer purchase data, and compares it with other relevant data to help businesses get a more-accurate idea of what their clients want; 54% of marketers say that analytics is absolutely critical or very important to creating a cohesive customer journey.

 Whenever organisations fail to operate at peak efficiency, there is always a cost.
 Analytics software can be put to work identifying potential weaknesses in a company’s operations, so that they can be corrected.
 This information can also be charted across time, in order to identify trends and potential causes.

 As stated before, the truth is that business data analytics software can be used in an almost infinite number of ways.
 As long as data is involved, analytics software can interpret it for valuable conclusions.